LDNGuide

 The Best London Restaurants With Halal Options

 Eating halal means that you can pretty much find yourself turning vegetarian when you’re eating out.
 Most restaurants offer some excellent options for non-meat eaters, but it doesn’t mean that watching someone else eat a burger while you’re eating another halloumi wrap hurts any less.
-Which is why we’ve made a list of some of the best London restaurants with halal options.
-From Lebanese bakeries to a Philly cheesesteak-specialising dive bar, you’ll be sure to find some top-quality halal food at any of these restaurants.
+Which is why we’ve made a list of some of the best London restaurants with halal options—from Lebanese bakeries to a dive bar with excellent Philly cheesesteaks.
+And if you’re looking for halal brunch, we’ve got a separate guide for that too.

 Halal status: All meat is halal

-This excellent Victoria bakery is churning out brilliant cheesy flatbreads, topped with all sorts of delicious bits that have officially made brunch hot again.
-There’s a menu of things like merguez and aioli, and burrata and burnt honey-topped flatbread, as well as great coffee and a comfortable neighbourhood-y energy.
+This excellent Victoria bakery churns out brilliant cheesy flatbreads, topped with all sorts of delicious bits that have officially made brunch hot again.
+There’s a menu of things like merguez and aioli, and burrata and burnt honey-topped flatbread, as well as great coffee and a comfortable neighbourhood energy.
 Chestnut Bakery has mastered the art of creating somewhere you’ll want to spend all your time.

 Halal status: Everything